I'm sure we all know someone who has had a burnout, or have even had one ourselves.

 If you are your own employer, where are you over-stretching yourself?
 Where do you need support?
 Did you know that coaching can be claimed as a business expense?

 As always, I am here for you if you fancy a chat.
-You can book a free, no-obligation call in my Calendly here.
+You can book a no-obligation call.

 I also offer my life and business coaching services in-house at companies.